ant-design-blazor/ant-design-blazor/CONTRIBUTING.md

 ### <a name="submit-issue"></a> Submitting an Issue

-Before you submit an issue, please search the issue tracker, maybe an issue for your problem already exists and the discussion might inform you of workarounds readily available.
+Before you submit an issue, please search the issue tracker as there might be existing related issues for your problem and the discussion might inform you about workarounds readily available.

 We want to fix all the issues as soon as possible, but before fixing a bug we need to reproduce and confirm it.
 In order to reproduce bugs we will systematically ask you to provide a minimal reproduction scenario using http://plnkr.co.
 Having a live, reproducible scenario gives us wealth of important information without going back & forth to you with additional questions like:

-- version of ant-design-blazor used
+- version of ant-design-blazor being used
 - 3rd-party libraries and their versions
 - and most importantly - a use-case that fails

-A minimal reproduce scenario using http://plnkr.co/ allows us to quickly confirm a bug (or point out coding problem) as well as confirm that we are fixing the right problem.
-If plunker is not a suitable way to demonstrate the problem (for example for issues related to our npm packaging), please create a standalone git repository demonstrating the problem.
+A minimal reproduce scenario using http://plnkr.co/ allows us to quickly confirm a bug (or point out a coding problem) as well as confirming that we are fixing the right problem.
+If plunker is not a suitable way to demonstrate the problem (for example, issues related to our npm packaging), please create a standalone git repository demonstrating the problem.

 We will be insisting on a minimal reproduce scenario in order to save maintainers time and ultimately be able to fix more bugs.
-Interestingly, from our experience users often find coding problems themselves while preparing a minimal plunk.
-We understand that sometimes it might be hard to extract essentials bits of code from a larger code-base but we really need to isolate the problem before we can fix it.
+Interestingly, from our experience, users often find coding problems themselves while preparing a minimal plunk.
+We understand that sometimes it might be hard to extract essential bits of code from a larger code-base but we really need to isolate the problem before we fix it.

-Unfortunately we are not able to investigate / fix bugs without a minimal reproduction, so if we don't hear back from you we are going to close an issue that don't have enough info to be reproduced.
+Unfortunately we are not able to investigate / fix bugs without a minimal reproduction, so if we don't hear back from you we will close your issue that doesn't have enough info to be reproduced.

 You can file new issues by filling out our [new issue form](https://github.com/ant-design-blazor/ant-design-blazor/issues/new).

 ### <a name="submit-pr"></a> Submitting a Pull Request (PR)
-Before you submit your Pull Request (PR) consider the following guidelines:
+Before you submit your Pull Request (PR), consider the following guidelines:

 * Search [GitHub](https://github.com/ant-design-blazor/ant-design-blazor/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.